Home » Meal Prep » Food From Scratch Recipes » Homemade Cherry Jam {Easy Yummy Healthy}

 Ingredients

-• 4 cup cherries, frozen, pitted, organic dark sweet cherries, see notes
+• 520 g frozen cherries, about 4 cup cherries, pitted, organic dark sweet cherries, see notes

-• 1/2 tsp grass-fed beef gelatin powder or a small dried apple, optional, see notes.
+• 1 tsp grass-fed beef gelatin powder or a small dried apple, see notes.

 Instructions

-2. Cover the pan with a lid and cook for 7 minutes.
+• Cover the pan with a lid and cook for 7 minutes, or till it reaches a boil and the whole thing is bubbling.

-3. Remove the lid, use a flexible turner to turn, and mix using a folding motion.
-Use a silicone spatula to scrape the cherry juice off the edge of the pan and add it to the middle of the cherry mixture.
+• Turn off the heat.
+Remove the lid, use a silicone spatula to scrape the cherry juice off the edge of the pan and add it to the middle of the cherry mixture.

-5. Pour the mixture into a blender, and use a silicone spatula to scrape the cherry mixture off the pan.
+• If you like smooth cherry jam, add the cherries along with the juice into a blender.
 Blend on high speed and turn the mixture into a smooth cherry smoothie.

 Notes